girlguidinghertfordshire/ggherts/_events/2025-05-10-Brownie-activity-day.md

 Groups will not complete the same activities, but will all complete 3 activites from an extensive list of outdoor activities, such as crate stacking, leap of faith, climbing wall, zip line, fire-lighting, construction, orienteering, tomahawks and archery

-Bookings will open here on **Friday 8 November**

 **Limited to 300 spaces** on a first-come-first-served basis.

 A deposit of £15pp will be required to secure the places, and you will be contacted by e-mail to make this payment.

 Leaders will need to attend with their Brownies to maintain a ratio of 1:8.

-More details will follow in due course.
+Bookings open from 8 November.